 One respiratory symptom that can be remedied by food is inflammation.
 There are a handful of foods that have anti-inflammatory properties that can be helpful for not only your lungs, but the rest of your body.
 Symptoms of inflammation, specifically in the lungs, include shortness of breath, shallow breathing, headache and joint and muscle pain.
 Aid in the recovery of this by adding garlic, ginger, turmeric and/or cinnamon to your diet!

 Foods that are high in antioxidants are also very favorable for your lungs.
 You can lower your risk of developing lung cancer by consuming dark berries such as blueberries, blackberries and raspberries.
 Similarly, cruciferous vegetables like broccoli and cauliflower can help you cleanse your lungs!
 They are also high in chlorophyll which cleanses blood and helps create new blood cells.

 Want to detox your lungs?
 Try spicy foods like cayenne, chili and curry.
 These ingredients liquefy mucus in your nose, throat and lungs!
 It can help cure symptoms of coughing, wheezing, congestion and other respiratory problems.
 Chili peppers specifically have capsaicin which, in addition to liquefying mucus, helps stimulate blood flow and fights infection

-If you feel like you’re missing important and helpful nutrients from your diet you might want to consider a dietary supplement.
+If you feel like you’re missing important and helpful nutrients from your diet you might want to consider taking vitamins and supplements.
 Multivitamins can be great additions to any daily diet.
 They allow you to take in nutrients that you might not have gotten from your regular meals, and they can lead to better overall body function.
 However, you don’t want to overdo it.
 Balance is key when it comes to food and supplements.
 Always consult your doctor before beginning a dietary supplement.
-They can help guide you to choose an option that best suits your health needs,
+They can help guide you to choose an option that best suits your health needs.